Side hug

-A side hug is a display of affection in which a person hugs another by putting one arm around their shoulders, rather than both arms around them.
-This can be useful for example when posing for a photograph, or if an ordinary hug for some reason is considered too intimate for the situation.
+A side hug is a display of affection in which a person hugs another by putting one arm around their shoulders or waist, rather than both arms around them.
+This can be useful for example when posing for a photograph, or if a full hug is considered too intimate for the situation.

 Religious attitudes to physical intimacy

 Abstinence-only movement

 Public displays of physical intimacy between intimate partners in romantic relationships are discouraged by many religious organisations that seek to discourage sexual intimacy.
 Brio magazine (published by Focus on the Family) advised readers to refrain from front hugging members of the opposite sex in 2007.

 2009 rap song

 A rap song was performed by Ryan Pann as a skit at the 2009 Encounter Generation (EG) evangelical youth conference, hosted by The Fathers House church in Vacaville, California.
 A video of this became a YouTube meme in 2009 and was remarked on by such blogs as Feministe and Feministing and from there the mainstream press.
-The song's lyrics include such phrases as "This ain’t no front hug zone" and "Jesus never hugged nobody like that."
+The song's lyrics include such phrases as "This ain't no front hug zone" and "Jesus never hugged nobody like that".

 Pann has said the song was satirizing the Christian habit of side hugging.